cookieSensei/CaliforniaGridCVRandomForestRegressor/README.md

 # CaliforniaGridCVRandomForestRegressor

-1 - Run the ipynb file on your jupyter notebook or colab to generate the random forest ML model.
+1 - Run the ipynb file on your jupyter notebook or colab to generate the random forest ML model. <br>
 2 - Use the py file to run the website, on the terminal type: streamlit run model_deployment.py